davidbannon/FPC_Laz_Install/readme.md

 ========

-FPC can make code for this RISC based chip, instruction on the Lazarus Wiki under https://wiki.freepascal.org/Xtensa
+FPC can make code for this RISC based chip.
+Download a zip of the FPC main, leave it in Downloads, download the script from here.
+Change to the directory you want the FPC install (where you have write permission) and run this script.
+Further instruction may appear on the Lazarus Wiki under https://wiki.freepascal.org/Xtensa.

-But a few tips, its use is, in princple, same as the other FPC script here, you download a zip of the source and leave it in $HOME/Downloads.
-No command options this time, you want to change things, edit the script.
-The script does NOT support working from a git source respository but could easily be edited to do so.
-Its made for me but you are more than welcome t use it.
+The script does not expect command line options and it does NOT support working from a git source respository but could easily be edited to do so.
+Its made for me but you are more than welcome to use it.